-

 - Value of the removed parcels (at the time they were added to the TID) is subtracted from the base value

-- Value of personal property assessed in the TID (at the time the parcels were added to the TID) is also subtracted from the base value
+- Value of personal property assessed in the TID (at the time the parcels were added to the TID) is also subtracted from the base value.
+This is possible if both the situations below apply:

-- This applies if the personal property became part of the TID prior to 2024 (which is the year personal property became tax exempt)
+- The personal property became part of the TID prior to 2024 (which is the year personal property became tax exempt)

 Addition amendment – increases the number of parcels in the TID